-Donation to Foreign Trust:- Donations made to foreign trusts do not qualify for deduction under this section.
+Donations made to foreign trusts do not qualify for deduction under section 80G.

-Donation to Political Parties:- You cannot claim deduction for donations made to political parties for any reason, including paying for brochures, souvenirs or pamphlets brought out by such parties.
+You cannot claim deduction under section 80G for donations made to political parties for any reason, including paying for brochures, souvenirs or pamphlets brought out by such parties.
+However deduction for contribution ( other than cash contribution) to political parties can be claimed u/s 80GGB/80GGC

-With Effect from 1st October 2009 it is not required for a trust to apply for renewal of 80G certificate, if the same is valid on 01.10.2010 or valid upto a date thereafter unless department specifically ask Trust to apply for renewal.
-So Old 80G certificate will remain valid if the same is valid
+With Effect from 1st October 2009 it is not required for a trust to apply for renewal of 80G certificate, if the same is valid on 01.10.2009 or valid upto a date thereafter unless department specifically ask Trust to apply for renewal.
+So Old 80G certificate will remain valid if the same is valid on 01.10.2009.

-Only donations in cash/cheque are eligible for the tax deduction:-Donations in kind do not entitle for any tax benefits.
+Donations in kind do not entitle for any tax benefits.
 For example, during natural disasters such as floods, earthquake, and many organisations start campaigns for collecting clothes, blankets, food etc. Such donations will not fetch you any tax benefits.
+No deduction under this section is allowable in case the amount of donation exceeds Rs 10000/- from A.y 2013-14 to 2017-18 (Rs 2000/- from A.y 2018-19) unless the amount is paid by any mode other than cash.

 a) 100% deduction without any qualifying limit (e.g., Prime Minister’s National Relief Fund).